youzan/zent/packages/zent/src/dialog/README_en-US.md

 #### Specify Dialog Transform Origin

-Set a `transformOrigin` prop on Dialog can specify the transform origin, e.g. `transformOrigin='10% 10%'`.
+Set a `transformOrigin` prop on Dialog can specify the transform origin, e.g. `transformOrigin='center center'`.

 By default, the transform origin of the pop-up window is the mouse position that triggers the opening of the dialog.